 Nichole: Most of our franchisees have no experience, whatsoever.
 We train everybody to do absolutely everything.
 We do a lot of hand-holding, especially in the beginning, and negotiating, reimbursement rates, and contracts with private health insurances.

 Patrick: And what’s the average cost… What’s the average price per month or what’s the range for the clients that they’re paying?

-Nichole: The average client pays between $8,000 and $10,000 a month and for their services.
-Again that varies depending on which state you’re in, which insurance company you’re negotiating with, but it’s quite a comfortable amount.
+Nichole: The average client pays between $8,000 and $10,000 a month for their services.
+Again that varies depending on which state you’re in, and which insurance company you’re negotiating with, but it’s quite a comfortable amount.

 Patrick: So a big part of the team and getting them excited.
 I imagine it can be draining.

 Nichole: It can be.
 But we have a lot of clients and staff retention strategies.
 And we teach you how to keep morale up in your team.
 We talk about leadership skills and as a CEO what your job is, how you do it well, and how do you gauge if you’re doing well or not.
 And we send out a survey once a month that tracks your KPIs, and your key performance indicators.

 Patrick: For these centers, you have generally the owner, the franchisee, CEO, and then underneath you have maybe a couple of admins, and then you have individual techs.